KameshSingh116/gnosis/README.md

    ```
 4. Open your browser and navigate to `http://localhost:3000`

+# You can also go with npm run dev
 ## Contribution

 We welcome contributions!
 Feel free to fork the repo and submit a pull request.